 Here’s the thing.
 Well, two things.
 First, there’s a physicality to writing a letter.
 It may sound counterintuitive, but the tactile interaction of the writer with pen and paper, envelope and postage stamp, may create a greater sense of connectedness with the recipient than any number of DMs or selfies or two-hour late-night calls.
 You’re sending, along with your words, the unmistakable message that you set aside a chunk of time and undertook some tangible effort in order to connect with your distant friend or family member.
 And there’s an intimacy to this—the envelope’s flap and the back of the stamp had actually been in your mouth, after all.

-Second, there are subtle benefits to be had from slow communications.
+Second, there are subtle benefits from slow communications.
 You ponder your thoughts and words, deciding what you want to commit to the permanence of paper and ink.
 Unlike with an email, you take more care in writing because you don’t want your letters filled with cross-outs and over-writes.
 And there’s no auto-correct or any checker beyond all those spelling tests you took in 5th Grade.
 Email is a very distant second-best, and even use of email is waning in the face of unintelligible texts and sloppy DMs.

 Oddly, the increasing rarity of sending and receiving letters that’s resulted from our convenient electronics has rendered them all the more intimate and precious.
 My wife, Kay-Kay, is a stubborn adherent to the importance of writing letters—I’m not, to be sure, and never was even back in the day.
 It’s very rewarding for her when friends and family mention how much they cherish her cards and letters.